DylanKringle/cybersecurity-learning-journey/README.md

 ...

 - Verified file creation and contents using the terminal.
+- Linux skills practiced
-- Linux commands practiced:
+- Navigated the Linux filesystem.
-  - pwd
-  - ls
-  - cd
-  - mkdir
-  - touch
-  - cat
-  - echo
-  - rm
-  - nano
+- Created and organized directories.
+- Created, edited, viewed, and removed files.
+- Used Nano to edit text files directly in the terminal.
+- Verified file changes using terminal commands.
 ## Repositories

 This repository serves as the central hub for my cybersecurity journey.